lukso-network/docs/docs/standards/universal-profile/03-lsp3-universal-profile-metadata.md

 }
 ```

-The value attached to this key is a JSONURL.
-It represents a reference to a JSON file that describes the **Universal Profile**.
+The value attached to this key is a [JSONURL encoded value](../../standards/generic-standards/01-lsp2-json-schema.md).
+It represents a reference to a [JSON file that describes the Universal Profile MetaData](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-UniversalProfile-Metadata.md#lsp3profile).
 The file can be stored on a centralised or decentralised storage.

 Inside the JSON file, the keys `profileImage` and `backgroundImage` can accept an array of images, each defining an image with different dimensions (width + height).
 This is useful for client interfaces to download and serve the images with the most suitable dimensions instead of re-scale them.